Saturday, 23 November 2019

 In stark contrast to Harper’s gentle, blissed-out persona, John Martyn was a force of nature.
 Loud and boisterous with a high-octane, aggressive guitar style, he would beat the daylights out of his battered instrument during each song, then swig flamboyantly from the bottle of beer at his feet before theatrically re-tuning for the next number.
 A genuinely great guitar player, Martyn was known to use nearly a dozen different tunings, which was no help at all to those of us watching closely and trying to figure out how to play his songs.
 All the while he’d be cracking jokes and conducting noisy conversations with crowd members.
 One night, someone in the front row drew attention to a huge, 6” split in the crotch of John’s jeans.
 Naturally, he found this hilarious and it became a running gag for the rest of the set.
 His self-deprecatory cry of “Ithangyew!”, delivered Arthur Askey style to acknowledge the applause between each number, would soon become his concert trademark.

 Martyn’s big finale at Cousins was a rollicking version of Lonnie Johnson’s “Jelly Roll Baker”.
-Unlike Johnson’s original medium-paced blues shuffle, John ripped into it in double time, turning the song into a guitar tour de force.
+Unlike Johnson’s original medium-paced blues shuffle, John ripped into it double time, turning the song into a guitar tour de force.
 It usually went down so well that when he ran short of material, Martyn would simply reprise “Jelly Roll Baker” adding, with mischievous glee, “You didn’t think I’d have the bleedin’ cheek to play it again, did you?” in his faux Cockney brogue.
 When north of the border he would revert to broad Glaswegian, the result of a childhood spent alternating between Scotland and England.
 Although the song was a fixture of his live set from at least 1967, “Jelly Roll Baker” didn’t appear on any of his records until 1973 when he recorded it, cheekily retitled “The Easy Blues”, for the album Solid Air (Island ILPS 9226).

 Both men played Cousins endlessly (Roy Harper appeared there a documented 25 times between 1965-69) but by late 1968 the folk zeitgeist was changing.
 Their respective second albums (Harper’s Come Out Fighting Ghengis Smith [CBS S BPG 63184] and Martyn’s The Tumbler [Island ILPS 9091]) tapped directly into the burgeoning underground rock scene, where their brand of progressive folk would attract a new, hip (and, of course, larger) audience.

 Harper’s profile received a huge boost toward the end of 1968 when "Nobody’s Got Any Money In The Summer", a track from Come Out Fighting Ghengis Smith, was included on The Rock Machine Turns You On (CBS PR22), one of the earliest UK budget sampler LPs.
 It reached the top 20 album charts in June 1969, selling an estimated 140,000 copies.
-John Martyn received similar mainstream exposure when the Island records budget sampler You Can All Join In (IWPS 2), featuring "Dusty" a track from The Tumbler, also charted around the same time.
+John Martyn received similar mainstream exposure when the Island Records budget sampler You Can All Join In (IWPS 2), featuring "Dusty" a track from his second album The Tumbler, also charted around the same time.

 The Rock Machine Turns You On LP 1968